dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 The idea behind this is take advance of the browser media capabilities and the official frameworks from legit projects or companies to display media on the ui allowing it's state to be controlled from the thing channels or the configured speaker voice commands.

-Sources for each media providers can be locally configured in a json file containing an object where the keys are the human name of the source and the value the source id (url, youtube id, spotify uri...).

-There are currently 4 media providers:
+There are currently 2 media providers:

 ### WebVideo